Photo courtesy of Ryan Milrad

 WHY SPONSOR FARE’S ADVOCACY WORK?

-Advocacy is not self-funded.
+Advocacy isn't self-funded.
 It requires time, expertise, relationships, and sustained engagement.

 Sponsor support enables FARE Idaho to: